Is my vagina normal? Yes – here are the 7 common vulva types illustrated

-If you answered yes, you're not alone as one YouGov study found that half of women (45%) couldn’t label the vagina on a diagram.
+In fact, a YouGov study found that 45% of women couldn’t correctly identify the vagina on a diagram.

-When he refers to the “labia majora” he means the fleshier outer lips of the vulva; the “labia minora” are the thinner inner lips that start below the clitoris and may be more or less visible depending on how your vulva looks.
+When we refer to "labia majora" that means the fleshier outer lips of the vulva, whereas the "labia minora" are the thinner inner lips that start below the clitoris and may be more or less visible depending on how your vulva looks.

 Vulva vs. vagina